coriouslien/cuda-gemm-kernels/sgemm/sgemm1/profiling/NCU_Profiling.md

 </pre>
 <img width="1826" height="1024" alt="Occupancy4" src="https://github.com/user-attachments/assets/1c7762fd-df9e-479a-8537-b8f2ef961d43" />
 <pre>
-sharp step-down at ~31KB then again at ~51KB — this is the SM120 shared memory partitioning at work.
+Sharp step-down at ~31KB then again at ~51KB — this is the SM120 shared memory partitioning at work.
 </pre>
 <img width="1826" height="1024" alt="Occupancy" src="https://github.com/user-attachments/assets/ec0116a6-0909-4650-9b7c-6668bfff7733" />
 <pre>
 1. Impact of Varying Block Barriers
 This chart visualizes how the number of synchronization barriers (such as __syncthreads()) allocated per block impacts the GPU's ability to keep active warps resident on the Streaming Multiprocessors (SMs).
-Current State: The blue dot on the far left indicates that your kernel currently uses a minimal number of block barriers.
+\-Current State: The blue dot on the far left indicates that your kernel currently uses a minimal number of block barriers.
 At this current value, occupancy sits flat at the ~8% mark that was established in the previous screenshots.
-Hardware Limits: The flat horizontal line shows that you could safely increase the number of block barriers up to 24 without suffering any further loss in occupancy.
+\-Hardware Limits: The flat horizontal line shows that you could safely increase the number of block barriers up to 24 without suffering any further loss in occupancy.

-The Drop-off: Exactly at 24 barriers, the line plummets to 0%.
+\-The Drop-off: Exactly at 24 barriers, the line plummets to 0%.
 This indicates a hard architectural limit for current launch configuration on the RTX 5080.
 If the code were to demand more than 24 barriers per block, the kernel would fail to launch or stall entirely because the SM wouldn't have the resources to schedule even a single block.

 Impact of Varying Cluster Size:
 The bottom chart is partially visible, showing the Y-axis for "Active Clusters".
-Based on your earlier screenshot showing a "Cluster Occupancy" of 0%, this indicates that your kernel is not leveraging Thread Block Clusters (a feature that allows multiple thread blocks to be co-scheduled and share resources across SMs). block barriers are not your current bottleneck.
+Based on your earlier screenshot showing a "Cluster Occupancy" of 0%, this indicates that your kernel is not leveraging Thread Block Clusters (a feature that allows multiple thread blocks to be co-scheduled and share resources across SMs).
+Block barriers are not the current bottleneck.
 The kernel is well within the 24-barrier limit.

-To improve the performance of this gemm_device kernel, your primary focus must remain on optimizing shared memory usage.
+To improve the performance of this gemm_device kernel, the primary focus must remain on optimizing shared memory usage.
 Because each block is requesting nearly 100KB of shared memory, the GPU can only physically fit one block per SM, crippling your occupancy to ~8% and preventing the scheduler from effectively hiding math and memory latencies.
 Reducing the shared memory footprint per block or decreasing the block size to